-Robert C. Ellyson (Florida), NASBA president 1980-81, was the first recipient of the Van Rensselaer Public Service Award. movement for a 150-hour requirement in Florida and participated on the AICPA's committee to promote the 150-hour requirement to sit for the exam.
+The first recipient was Robert C. Ellyson (Florida), who was the 1980-81 president.
+Ellyson was honored for starting the movement for a 150-hour requirement in Florida and participated on the AICPA's committee to promote the 150-hour requirement to sit for the exam.
 He served on the Florida board at a time when that board was quite aggressive; besides being the first state to fully implement a 150-hour requirement, Florida had started the CPA Critique Program later adopted by NASBA.
 It had also developed a Spanish-language CPA exam that was mandated by Florida law.
 Ellyson urged state boards, through NASBA, to arrive at a generally acceptable definition of the 150-hour requirement and to use a consistent approach in drafting legislation and rules.
 He had chaired NASBA's first CPA Examination Review Team and the computerized grade reporting project.
 He had previously received the AICPA's Gold Medal Award in 1987 for his services to the profession, including serving on the Armstrong Committee, the Anderson Committee, the Committee on Audit Procedure, and the AICPA Board of Directors.
 He had also been nominated as chairman of the AICPA, but had to decline because of objections from his employer.
 He also represented NASBA on the International Federation of Accountants (IFAC) Ethics Committee that issued the first worldwide ethical code for accountants.
 Ellyson was obviously a good choice as the first winner of the Van Rensselaer Award in that to this day he is the only individual to have won the highest award from both NASBA and the AICPA (although Van Rensselaer, for whom the award is named, also won the AICPA Gold Medal, albeit posthumously).